-- 3. Procedures for Providing Notice of an Act of Bullying, Harassment, or Intimidation - a.
+- a.
 The school should take prompt action to provide notice to parents. - i.
 A parent or guardian of the alleged targeted student must be notified, within three business days after the date the act is reported. - ii.
-A parent or guardian of the alleged perpetrator must be notified within five business days after the date the act is reported. - 4.
-Investigation of Acts of Bullying, Harassment, or Intimidation - a.
-School administration will address incidents that occur at school or have a connection or nexus back to the school setting, that create a risk of harm to other students while they are at school or interfere with the educational environment.
+A parent or guardian of the alleged perpetrator must be notified within five business days after the date the act is reported.

+4. Investigation of Acts of Bullying, Harassment, or Intimidation

 The following model procedures for investigating acts of bullying, harassment or intimidation are presented but by no means limit school systems from implementing other or additional investigation procedures.
 School systems are encouraged to develop or refine their own investigating procedures consistent with the policies and procedures of their local boards of education.
-Local education agencies should:
+Local school systems should: